Too busy to tend your LinkedIn presence?

 Your best bet?
 Make a date with LinkedIn – NOW.

-Make recruiters’ lives easier and do yourself a favor by documenting and leveraging your leadership skills, personal brand, and achievements.
+Make recruiters’ lives easier and do yourself a favor by documenting and promoting your leadership skills, value proposition, and achievements.

 Then, continue to update LinkedIn to keep yourself (and your personal brand) ahead of the game.